trufflesuite/webinar-episode-01/steps.md

   - [ ] a function `setStoredData`, to set the `storedData` value.

-## definition: storedData initial deployment value
+## define initial deployment value of storedData

 Add the following code to the test file and execute truffle test.